 develop serious complications.
 The elderly and those with immune system compromise are more at risk of such

 complications.
 There is currently no vaccine or specific treatment

 WNV in the United States

 In the United States, the first WNV outbreak was reported during 1999 in New York City.
 The virus spread quickly across the nation during the subsequent 5 years.
-It was first reported in California during 2002 in Los Angeles and within 2 years, WNV had been confirmed in 58 counties.
+It was first reported in California during 2002 and in 2004 arrived in Santa Clara County.